Category Archives: Monaco Royals

 Louise on a Monaco postage stamp; Credit – The Peerage

-In 1794, while Honoré IV was still in prison, Louise had given birth to an illegitimate daughter Amélie Céleste Erodore d’Aumont.
+In 1794, while Honoré IV was still in prison, Louise gave birth to an illegitimate daughter Amélie Céleste Erodore d’Aumont.
 The father of the child is believed to have been Antoine de Montazet, Archbishop of Lyon.
 After Honoré IV’s release from prison, Louise and Honoré IV’s marriage became unhappy and the couple separated.
 In 1798, Louise divorced Honoré IV, giving Louise sole access to her fortune.
 Louise married René François Tirnand-d’Arcis on February 6, 1801, and divorced him in 1803.

 After Napoleon’s defeat in 1814 and the Bourbon Restoration which saw Louis XVIII, a younger brother of the beheaded King Louis XVI, become King of France, Honoré IV’s brother Joseph petitioned King Louis XVIII to restore the Principality of Monaco to the Grimaldi family.
 Louise’s former husband Honoré IV finally became Sovereign Prince of Monaco in 1814.
 However, his physical condition had worsened and he was now paralyzed on one side of his body.
 Because of Honoré IV’s condition, a regency was established to rule in his name.
-Honoré IV’s brother Joseph was regent from 1814 -1815 and then Louise and Honoré IV’s elder son Honoré served as regent until his father’s death in 1819 when he succeeded him as Honoré V, Prince of Monaco.
+Honoré IV’s brother Joseph was regent from 1814 -1815, and then Louise and Honoré IV’s elder son Honoré served as regent until his father died in 1819 when he succeeded him as Honoré V, Prince of Monaco.
 In a somewhat hypocritical move, Louise removed her elder son Honoré V, Prince of Monaco from her will because he had an illegitimate child, and left her entire fortune to her younger son Florestan who became Sovereign Prince of Monaco upon his unmarried elder brother’s death in 1841.

 Louise’s first burial site at Père-Lachaise Cemetery in Paris; Credit – CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=22545708